 Old-school snail mail greeting cards are still a thing.
 Sure, you can text emojis.
-Or send a social direct message.
+Or send a direct message.
 Or email a note that’s likely to get buried in someone’s inbox.
-And those are reasons why greeting cards so awesome.
+But greeting cards have the superpower of giving joy with something you can touch and keep.
 And maybe you’ve held onto your greeting cards wondering how you can reuse them.

 Grab that stack.
-I will show you how to reuse those paper treasures in epoxy resin.
+Because you’re going to learn how to reuse those paper treasures in epoxy resin.

 Scissors or 1-inch paper punch